danskernesdigitalebibliotek/dpl-cms/README.md

 This is the main repository used for building the core Drupal CMS which is used by the danish public libraries.

-This repo uses styling from the
+This repo uses styling from
 [dpl-design-system repo](https://github.com/danskernesdigitalebibliotek/dpl-design-system/).

 You can find the full documentation, along with setup instructions in either the